 (r) an application fee of $500 payable to the Minister of Finance and Treasury Board;

 [Note: The reference to the Minister of Finance has been updated in accordance with Order in Council 2013-348 under the Public Service Act, R.S.N.S.
 1989, c.
 376, effective October 22, 2013.]

 (s) the review fees determined under subsection 6(3).

 6 (1) An applicant must undergo a program and institutional review conducted by the Minister or, at the request of the Minister, by the Maritime Provinces Higher Education Commission or another body that the Minister approves.

 (2) An applicant that achieves acceptable program and institutional reviews may be recommended by the Minister for an authorization.

-(3) The fee for each program review and institutional review under this Section is calculated at the rate of $55 per hour for each hour required in conducting the reviews and is payable to the Minister of Finance.
+(3) The fee for each program review and institutional review under this Section is calculated at the rate of $55 per hour for each hour required in conducting the reviews and is payable to the Minister of Finance and Treasury Board.

 Authorization expiry date